 Co-op Members Bear the Burden of Huge Local Property Tax Increases

-Over the last five years the Co-op has experienced a nearly 70% increase in the municipal property taxes we pay because a number of towns where we do business increased their assessments of the value of our property by enormous amounts.
-At present, property taxes account for 11% of your total bill!
+Over a six-year period, the Co-op has experienced a nearly 70% increase in the municipal property taxes we pay because a number of towns where we do business increased their assessments of the value of our property by enormous amounts.
+As a result of these increases, property taxes now account for 11% of the Co-op’s distribution costs.
+These property tax costs must be passed through to you the members.

 For example, one town tripled the assessed value of the Co-op’s property in a single year.
 In another town, we added $2 million of property in 2015, yet our assessment went up by $8 million.
 In yet another town, our property valuation was doubled in 2014 and was increased by another 25% in 2015.